kf6ufo/kf6ufo-wx-helios/README.md

 # KF6UFO wx‑helios

-A simple APRS telemetry beacon intended for Raspberry Pi and other small computers.
+A simple APRS telemetry beacon intended for small computers and Raspberry Pi.
 This repository forms the core of the **wx‑helios** project—a solar‑powered APRS weather and telemetry suite for amateur radio.

 ## Hardware platforms